aelmosalamy/elmosalamy-blog/content/posts/UofT 2025 CTF/index.md

 draft: false
 cover:
 ---
+UofT CTF 2025 hosted by University of Toronto was a blast.
+I played with my team PwnSec and we ranked 33 despite missing out three categories.

+As usual, I focused on web; so let's get started 😉

 # CodeDB
 A pretty cool website that allows you to search a database of files like GitHub.